 Always request permission – A branded hashtag is a great way to collect user-generated content.
 However, it’s a good idea to ask for permission even when a post includes your tag.
 Re-sharing that content without explicit permission is a surefire way to kill goodwill and annoy some of your best brand advocates.

-Offer something of value in return – social media contest can be a great way to bring in a substantial amount of UGC quickly.
+Offer something of value in return – A social media contest can be a great way to bring in a substantial amount of UGC quickly.
 Don’t get too focused on rewarding UGC creators with prizes.
 One survey found that only 32% of consumers created and shared UGC because they wanted to win a prize.
 Instead, 60% said they shared UGC to get more likes or to have their content featured by a major brand.

 Use search streams to find user-generated content you might have missed – If you focus on collecting user-generated content only when users tag you or use your branded hashtag, you’re missing out on tons of potential content.
 As part of your social listening program, you should be keeping an eye out for all mentions of your brand or your products on social media, even if you’re not tagged.